Naoki-Noto/P7-20240809/README.md

 # Setup and Usage
 1. For using molecular generator
+To set up the environment for using the molecular generator, please execute the following command using the ReL.yml file located in the Environment folder.
 ```bash
 conda env create -n new_env -f ReL.yml
 conda activate new_env